 Under Rule XVII most referral decisions are based on the “subject matter which predominates."
 Modern issues are complex, however, and it is not uncommon for measures to cross jurisdictional boundaries.
 Senate Rule XVII allows a measure to be referred to multiple committees for consideration.
 These measures can either be considered sequentially or simultaneously.

 Each party assigns, by resolution, its own members to committees, and each committee distributes its members among subcommittees.
 The Senate places limits on the number and types of panels any one senator may serve on and chair.
-For more information on how senators are assigned to committees, read about committee membership from the Senate Historical Office or Committee Assignment Process in the U.S. Senate: Democratic and Republican Party Procedures (pdf) from the Congressional Research Service.
+For more information on how senators are assigned to committees, read about committee assignments from the Senate Historical Office or Committee Assignment Process in the U.S. Senate: Democratic and Republican Party Procedures (pdf) from the Congressional Research Service.

 A list of chairpersons of Senate standing committees (1789 to Present) is available on Senate.gov.